ErikMPZuhlke/local-llm-blog-post/article.md

+# 🧠 Internal Exploration: GenAI Tools for Code Understanding & Documentation

-# 🧠 AI Code Assistant Evaluation: Accelerating Developer Onboarding with GenAI
+## 🚀 Project Vision: Accelerating Developer Onboarding with AI

+This is an internal exploration initiative into Generative AI (GenAI) tools aimed at streamlining developer onboarding by automating technical documentation and runbook creation.
+The long-term goal is to reduce onboarding timelines by leveraging AI to understand codebases and generate support materials autonomously.

+The target outcome is an AI system capable of covering **80% of documentation and support tasks**, leaving only 20% for manual input.
+The envisioned tool would:

+- Comprehend code and business logic without full documentation
+- Fill documentation gaps using code context and existing artifacts
+- Act as an intelligent assistant for pair programming scenarios
+- Generate architecture overviews and runbooks
+- Assist new developers with rapid ramp-up and contextual support

+### 🔐 Data Privacy & Security Considerations

+A major driver in selecting tools was **data governance**:

+- **Copilot** and most GPT-based tools transmit context/code to cloud servers
+- **Cody + DeepSeek** allows local model use, ideal for regulated industries or IP-sensitive projects
+- Tools like **JetBrains AI** offer partial local processing but lack full Copilot-like depth

+---

 ## 🧪 Methodology

 To assess how AI coding assistants can streamline onboarding and documentation, we tested several leading tools and models using the real-world [Azure Pet Store](https://azurepetstore.com/) application.
 The primary goal was to evaluate each solution's ability to understand code and business logic, assist in documentation, and accelerate developer ramp-up time.

-### 🎯 Project Objectives

-- **Primary goal**: Accelerate developer onboarding through AI-assisted documentation
-- **Target**: 80% automated documentation/support, 20% manual work acceptable
-- **Key deliverables**:
-  - Understand code/business logic with minimal existing documentation
-  - Fill documentation gaps using available code and partial docs
-  - Act as a pair-programming assistant
-  - Generate runbooks, architecture notes, and technical documents
-  - Reduce onboarding from *weeks* to *hours*

----

-## 🤖 Model Evaluation
+### 🤖 Model Evaluation

 We selected **Claude Sonnet 3.7** as our **benchmark model** due to its exceptional performance in code reasoning and summarization tasks.
 It served as the reference point against which locally hosted models were compared.

-### 🔍 Model Comparison
+#### 🔍 Model Comparison

 | Model               | Context Length | Speed     | Code Exploration Strengths                               | Limitations                                    | Local Hosting |
 |---------------------|----------------|-----------|----------------------------------------------------------|------------------------------------------------|---------------|